Lynching of Bernice Raspberry

 Bernice Raspberry, also called Ed Lively, was a 23-year old African-American man who was murdered in Leakesville, Mississippi, on May 25, 1927.
 Raspberry was arrested for an infraction in Leakesville, but then the sheriff was told he was wanted in nearby Bothwell for "alleged improper conduct with a white woman".
 Raspberry was taken to Bothwell but then taken back to Leakesville, for safe keeping.
-A group of some 100 masked man took him from the jail, strung him to a tree, and shot him many times.
+A group of some 100 masked men took him from the jail, strung him to a tree, and shot him many times.